Lifts in schools

 If you are planning a multi-story building as part of a new teaching space project, you may be able to use the project funding to put in a lift.
 We will approve this on a case-by-case basis but only for one lift.
 You will need to make sure the lift will serve the entire space (including a number of buildings, if there is natural flow across the buildings).

-Using special education property modification funding
+Using Learning support property modification funding

 We will approve this on a case-by-case basis.
 The decision to fund a lift will be made as part of the property modification process.